 What is living religion?
 We're so glad you asked!

-Those who study "living religion" attend to how ordinary people engage, express, create, and otherwise "do" religion and spirituality in their everyday lives.
-We look not only at how religion is lived in formal, institutional settings, but also at how people use and make religion at home, at work, and in their neighborhoods.
+The study of living religion focuses on how ordinary people engage, express, create, and otherwise do religion and spirituality in their everyday lives.
+We look not only at how religion is practiced in formal, institutional settings, but also at how people use and make religion at home, at work, and in their neighborhoods.

-Traditionally, the study of religion has focused largely on texts—scripture, doctrine, and the interpretation of both, as well as the life stories ("vitae") of celebrated religious and spiritual figures like saints, mystics, prophets, and other spiritual superstars.
-Likewise, the study of religion focuses extensively on what people believe rather than what they experience or what they do that they understand as "religious" or "spiritual."
-And, the perspectives considered by scholars and students of religion are typically those of élite, clerical or academic people.
-This can all be quite fascinating, but it misses much of what constitutes "religion" or "spirituality," especially in the everyday lives of ordinary people.
+This is different from traditional approaches to the study of religion, which have focused largely on texts—scripture, doctrine, and the interpretation of both, as well as the life stories ("vitae") of celebrated religious and spiritual figures like saints, mystics, prophets, and other spiritual superstars or the scholars who study these venerate figures and texts.
+This can all be quite fascinating, but it misses a lot much of what counts as "religion" or "spirituality" in the everyday lives of ordinary people.